Director: Mohamed Kaâniche

 The systems considered in our research are of different kinds: integrated systems, embedded systems with real time and safety requirements, distributed systems, mobile systems, autonomous and robotics systems, micro and nano systems, biological systems.
 They fall in various application domains such as aeronautics and space, telecommunications, transports, production, services, security and defense, energy management, healthcare, environment and sustainable development.

-Scientific research is distributed into eight main departments:
+Scientific research is distributed into six main departments:

 - Decision and Optimization